AI receptionist for physiotherapy · Australia & NZ

 • Will it handle clinical questions like 'should I ice or heat?'
 No — clinical advice is out of scope for the AI receptionist.
 Those calls warm-transfer to the treating physio or to your triage protocol.

 • Will my long-term patients accept it?
-Confidence interval is high if the agent is good.
-Caller refusal rate across our ANZ allied health deployments is under 3%.
+Acceptance depends on how good the agent is and how fast the human path is.
 Patients who explicitly ask for a human are transferred immediately, every time.

 • What if our front desk staff feel threatened?
-The most common pattern is reception shifting from 60–70% of time on the phone to 10–20% — and 80%+ on in-room patient experience, billing follow-up, and rebook recovery.
+The most common pattern is reception shifting off the phone and onto in-room patient experience, billing follow-up, and rebook recovery.
 Headcount conversations are yours; the AI doesn't force them.

 How we work